Packaging your own APK file

 Test the game on the web

-version on Android will use Android WebView (a browser embedded in the application), you should test it in a browser to check for errors before proceeding to package it for the phone.
+Since the .apk version on Android will use Android WebView (a browser embedded in the application), you should test it in a browser to check for errors before proceeding to package it for the phone.

 You can see the Run RPG Maker MV games in a browser section in the Troubleshooting and Tips part of this guide for your operating system.